 The maximum amount an SME can apply for from this programme is RM 5million.

 3. Young Entrepreneurs Fund (YEF)

 As the name suggests, the Young Entrepreneurs Fund is meant to fund young entrepreneurs.
-Either to start their business or to fulfil the needs for their existing enterprises.
+Either to start their business or to fulfil the needs of their existing enterprises.
 The YEF can often offer up to 100% working capital.